 There are several Limited Liability Partnerships advantages that should be considered when deciding on what legal structure is right for you.
 A Limited Liability Partnership does not pay corporation tax and a LLP member is only taxed on his/hers share of profits generated in a tax year, which runs from April to April.
 Another limited liability partnership advantage is that LLP members do not need to hold general meetings and keep records of meetings unlike normal Ltd companies.
 It can be potentially possible for non-residents to structure UK LLP in a way to minimise taxes.

 How do I Register my LLP?

-LLP Registration is no different from the ltd company registration.
+LLP Registration is no different from ltd company registration.
 UK Companies Limited provides LLP Registration through its online system linked to Companies House.
-To form a Limited Liability Partnership UK you would need to provide: LLP name; registered office address, details of the LLP members including designated members.
-UK LLP formation has the same name restrictions as the UK ltd company registration.
+To form a Limited Liability Partnership you would need to provide: LLP name; registered office address, details of the LLP members including designated members.
+LLP formation has the same name restrictions as ltd company registration.
 You will need to provide an approval from the government or other body, if your UK LLP name contains a prescribed or sensitive word and include a copy of this approval with your application.